shindeyash11/visualizations/README.md

 # visualizations
+This repository consists of majority of my visualization projects designed using Tableau, Flourish, R, and Datawrapper

 # Visualizations for Acquisition by Microsoft Corp.
-This repository consists of majority of my visualizations projects designed using Tableau, Flourish, R, and Datawrapper

 First web consists of Microsoft's Company Acquisition history visualizations.
 I have taken data from Wikipedia.